-Have you ever wondered more and more people are using a cast iron skillet?
+Have you ever wondered why more and more people are using a cast iron skillet?
 They’re heavy.
-They have to be “seasoned” before every use, whatever that means.
+They have to be seasoned before every use, whatever that means.
 It sounds like a lot of work, right?

 So which ones should you buy?
 Are they all the same?
 Do you need several, or just one?

-Let’s jump right in and show you some very good cast iron skillets to buy, just in case you’ve already decided to buy.
+Let’s jump right in and show you some very good options, just in case you’ve already decided to buy.
 There are so many to choose from, but you can’t go wrong with any of these.
 They’re pre-seasoned, so you don’t have to worry about that.

-This lidded skillet from Food52 is beautifully and functionally designed.
-The short, wide handles are easier to get hold of with oven mitts than a traditional long handle.
+This lidded piece from Food52 is beautifully and functionally designed.
+The short, wide assist handles are easier to get hold of with oven mitts than a traditional long handle.

 The included lid is heavy to lock in heat and steam for even cooking.
-It’s just as much cast iron as any other skillet, but the enamel green makes it gorgeous.
+The green enamel makes it gorgeous.

 This Victoria skillet from Amazon is seasoned with flaxseed oil and ready to go as soon as you get it.
 It’s a 12 inch diameter, which is big enough for most foods without being too big to fit on your stove burners.

-This size is 10.25″, which may be a little more comfortable for some stovetops.
-It’s also a little lighter and easier to handle than a 12″ skillet.
+This very affordable Lodge pre-seasoned cast iron skillet from Amazon is 10.25″, which may be a little more comfortable for some stovetops.
+It’s also a little lighter and easier to handle than a 12″.

 Benefits of Cooking with Cast Iron